ilikenoodles2/NativeHost/README.md

 # NativeHost
-A small framework that makes communication between applications and Google Chrome smoother
+A small framework for the creation of Chrome native hosts